hus0/sandbox/proposals/README.md

 ## Proposal #1 - remove daemonize

 The RT cosmo application is managed by rlx3-starter as depicted in the figure below.
-The only difference is that daemonize is not used anymore.
+The only difference is that the daemonize package is not used anymore.

 ![RT cosmo proposal #1 - components](1_rlx3-starter_component_current_without_daemonize.png)